der-den/wg-info/README.md

 Customized version working with the wireguard installation script from Nyr (https://github.com/Nyr/wireguard-install)

-* add page refresh with 120sec to html page
+* add option "htmlpage" for a standalone webpage with auto-reload all 120sec

 # wg-info
 Better wireguard status script